pgrujoski/nft/README.md

 ## Features

-- **Unique Artworks**: Each NFT is a one-of-a-kind piece, hand-crafted by talented artists.
+- **Unique Artworks**: Each NFT is a one-of-a-kind piece, hand-crafted by talented artist, randomized by hashlips engine.
 - **Alephium Blockchain**: Utilizes Alephium’s advanced blockchain technology for secure and efficient transactions.
 - **Cultural Celebration**: A vibrant collection that reflects the diversity and beauty of Mexican culture.